Let’s get some facts !!!

 Our journey !!!

-We started our journey in 2012 to understand what we can do and how we can help the farmers.
+While TruTrade started its journey in 2012, TruTrade has it’s roots and emotional anchoring at EcoAgri initiative, which got started in 1994.
+We started to understand what we can do and how we can help the farmers.
 Over the next few months and years, we travelled the length and breadth of the country and we met with a lot of farmers, farmer groups, co-operative societies, researchers, academia, government officials, input companies, traders, food companies and retailers to understand the challenges faced by the farmers and what we can do to better the lives of the farmers.

 The responses on the challenges faced by the farmers were quite diverse, the responses ranged from using outdated practices, weather, infrastructure, access to technological and scientific research, lack of market linkages, fair prices, credit facilities, lack of proper irrigation facilities, post harvesting methods employed etc..
 The list was quite exhaustive.
 We realized that the problems confronting the farmers were quite huge, and there is no way that we can solve all their problems, that would be like boiling the ocean.
 So we chose providing “market linkages” and providing “fair prices” as a key focus areas for us.